Welcome to the XJTAG support blog

-We believe that sharing our knowledge will help you get the most out of your XJTAG system.
-This is where our development and support team share their insights and experience.
+This is your go-to space for tips, insights, and updates straight from the XJTAG development and support team.
+We’re here to help you get the most out of your XJTAG system by sharing our knowledge, experience, and best practices.
 You’ll find posts highlighting particular features of the different software packages that make up the XJTAG development system or aspects of the XJEase language.

 Windows 7 Support